 Social-Emotional Learning (SEL)

 Social-Emotional Learning is crucial to child development.
 At APPS, opportunities for whole child learning (cognitive, language, physical, social, emotional, creative) are given every day.
 SEL is supported with Positive Discipline training and language.
-Please visit the Positive Discipline link on our page for more information about its importance and use at APPS.
+Please visit the Positive Discipline page for more information about its importance and use at APPS.

 Art is an expression of feelings, knowledge and ideas.
 These experiences are represented in visual form.
 At APPS, each child is an artist and the process of creating lends itself to many life skills and curriculum goals.
 Through process-focused art (focusing on the experience rather than the final product), teachers and parents encourage not only color, shape, number, letter recognition, but also wonder, curiosity, opinion, perspective taking, problem solving, critical thinking, design thinking, and more.